Sheep-y/Attack-Improvement-Mod/README.md

 > Set to "{0:0.0}%" to always show one decimal, or "{0:0.00}%" for two decimals.
 > Leave empty to round them to nearest integer.
 >
-> Replace the old "ShowDecimalCalledChance" setting in version 1.0.
+> Replace the old "ShowDecimalCalledChance" setting in mod version 1.0.

 ## Melee and DFA Settings